jpreiss/reproducible_papers/README.md

-# reproducible_papers
+# reproducible papers

-This repository provides a framework for fully reproducible academic papers.
+A framework for fully reproducible academic papers.
-Even though **no figures or computational results are committed to the repository**, anyone can generate an exact copy of your published `.pdf` with the following steps<sup>†</sup>:
+Even though no figures or computational results are committed to the repository, anyone can generate an exact copy of your published `.pdf` with the following steps<sup>†</sup>:

 	git clone paper_repo